jadenzwicker/DL-Final-Project/proposal/project_proposal.md

 (Approach, 4-5+ sentences) - Be specific about what you will implement and what existing code you will use.
 Describe what you actually plan to implement or the experiments you might try, etc. Again, provide sufficient information describing exactly what you’ll do.
 One of the key things to note is that just downloading code and running it on a dataset is not sufficient for a description or a project!
 Some thorough implementation, analysis, theory, etc. have to be done for the project.
 ```

 We will first setup SmolLM, a publicy available 135M-parameter LLM on Georgia Tech's PACE ICE GPUs.
 Then we will setup code to establish the baseline performance of this model used for sentiment analysis.
 We will then try to use few-shot learning and fine-tuning to improve the model's performance on sentiment analysis, using a dataset from IMDB movie reviews.
 We will perform an in-depth analysis explaining what model parameters are important, which can be tuned and why, and how the fine-tuning process can improve over our baseline performance.
-We will also quickly try to see which non-LLM techniques (simpler things like n-grams or other methods) can get reasonable scores on this task of sentiment analysis.
+We will also assess what performance can be reached with the same evaluation procedure, when replacing the LLM to another model such as the ones mentioned in the project summary.